COVID-19 HEALTH & SAFETY PROTOCOL

 Proof of Covid-19 vaccination or negative Covid-19 test required at concerts in Meymandi Concert Hall; face masks must be worn at all times

-Beginning October 1, 2021, all audience members attending North Carolina Symphony performances at Meymandi Concert Hall in Duke Energy Center for the Performing Arts are required to provide proof of full Covid-19 vaccination, or if they cannot be vaccinated, a negative Covid-19 PCR test completed within 72 hours prior to entering the venue.
+All audience members attending North Carolina Symphony performances at Meymandi Concert Hall in Duke Energy Center for the Performing Arts are required to provide proof of full Covid-19 vaccination, or if they cannot be vaccinated, a negative Covid-19 test completed within 72 hours prior to entering the venue.

 In keeping with the City of Raleigh requirement, everyone coming to Duke Energy Center to attend a North Carolina Symphony performance, regardless of vaccination status, will be required to wear a mask.
 These policies and procedures are being put in place as part of the resident companies’ commitment to creating a safe and comfortable environment for performers, audiences, staff, and volunteers.